 The Department of Curriculum and Pedagogy prepares teachers through programs for initial licensure and advanced study.
-The department offers Bachelor of Science degrees in Early Childhood Education and Elementary Education; two options for pursuing the Master of Arts in Teaching in a variety of disciplines, and Master of Education in Curriculum & Instruction and Literacy.
-The education core coursework at the graduate and undergraduate core are fully housed with in the department as well as the minor in Educational Studies.
+The department offers Bachelor of Science degrees in Early

+Childhood Education and Elementary Education and Master of Education in Teacher Leadership and Literacy.
+The education core coursework at the graduate and undergraduate core are fully housed within the department as well as the minor in Educational Studies.